 - A spinal tap or lumbar puncture may be recommended to check for infection and signs of bleeding around the spinal cord or brain.

 - In certain cases, a chest x-ray may be recommended to check for infection in the lungs, which is often the cause of blood infection in children.

-In severe cases, advanced diagnostic procedures like a CT scan, MRI, and echocardiography may be required.
+In severe cases, advanced diagnostic procedures like CT scan, MRI, and echocardiography may be required.

-Initial treatment of blood infections involves administration of antibiotics.
-In case the child has a high fever and looks seriously ill, doctors may give injectable antibiotics to make him less vulnerable to the infection.
-In case the child has a fever but no signs of infection, he may be given antibiotics orally.
+Initial treatment of blood infections involves the ,he Let us look at each stage: administration of antibiotics.
+If the child has a high fever and looks seriously ill, doctors may give injectable antibiotics to make them less vulnerable to the infection.
+In case the child has a fever but no signs of infection, they may be given antibiotics orally.